How LinkedIn handles merging code in high-velocity repositories

 The product ecosystem at LinkedIn is vast, and managing its infrastructure can be daunting.
 Nearly 10 years ago, we transitioned away from a single monolithic codebase toward a microservice architecture, allowing teams to manage their own repositories.
 Today, we have thousands of developers working on more than ten thousand active repositories, some of which have upwards of 300 commits a day flowing through them.

-We practice trunk-based development, in which developers of a given repository push changes to a main development branch (e.g., “master”), rebase frequently, and avoid long-lived feature branches.
-In this blog, we will focus on how our Continuous Integration (CI) system is able to work with repositories of different sizes, specifically ones with a high velocity of commits being merged into master, to ensure timeliness and code correctness.
+We practice trunk-based development, in which developers of a given repository push changes to a main development branch (e.g., "primary"), rebase frequently, and avoid long-lived feature branches.
+In this blog, we will focus on how our Continuous Integration (CI) system is able to work with repositories of different sizes, specifically ones with a high velocity of commits being merged into primary, to ensure timeliness and code correctness.

 In any code management system (especially when trunk-based development is used) there are two main constraints to consider in relation to developer productivity.
-The first constraint is that master should aim to always be “green.”
+The first constraint is that primary should aim to always be “green.”
 This means that at any point in time, if the codebase is checked out at HEAD (the latest revision), it should be able to compile and build successfully, as well as generate any necessary artifacts.
-When master becomes “red” (i.e., it is unable to build successfully at HEAD), it requires either a revert back to the last known good revision or for an engineer to step in to make a new change that fixes the problem and allows the product to build again, often referred to as “fixing forward.”
+When primary becomes “red” (i.e., it is unable to build successfully at HEAD), it requires either a revert back to the last known good revision or for an engineer to step in to make a new change that fixes the problem and allows the product to build again, often referred to as “fixing forward.”
 Both of these options can potentially take a significant amount of time, causing delays for any newly added features or fixes that were added between the bad change and fix.

 The second constraint is that developers expect their changes to land in the repository in a timely manner.
 The simplest approach to merging multiple changes to a single codebase is to queue up every change that is being submitted and then, one at a time, perform validation/testing and merge them into the repository.
 The biggest drawback to chronologically merging changes like this is that it simply does not scale for high-velocity repositories.
 Consider a product that takes an hour or so to build, or one that requires a large amount of validation work before a change can be accepted.
 If there are multiple engineers each pushing multiple commits a day to this repository, the queue of changes will continually grow and things will quickly spiral out of control.
 Another approach is to batch commits together and if any of them fail, reduce the size of the batch and try again.
 However, this too runs into issues at scale when you have, say, 20 commits in a single batch, as a single bad commit could cause unnecessary reruns.